Session 2

 Access to energy played a key role in modern wars and power balance amongst countries.

-European Countries dependance to energy importations
+European countries' dependance on energy importations

 They are highly dependent on energy importations.